technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 I can't imagine that this behavior in IE9 was on purpose.
 It feels like an edge case that slipped through an if statement because `"DELETE" != "POST"`.
 I've submitted feedback to the IE9 team about this issue.
 I'm curious to see what they say.
-I really like the idea of browsers supporting more HTTP methods, but I'd like them to be a little cautious too.

 So, if your application might be responding to ajax requests with redirects, you should probably start sending back `200 OK`...